 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119 and RFC 8174.

-Clients keep an internal, per-transaction floor_gas_used counter on the execution environment for the duration of the transaction.
-It is not part of the signed transaction, RLP-encoded, gossiped, or persisted; no new transaction field or type is introduced.
-The counter is seeded with the static floor (below) and extended at runtime.
-No gas is reserved or deducted from the execution budget; the counter is checked against tx.gas only to ensure the user can pay the floor if it ends up binding.
+Neither is part of the signed transaction, RLP-encoded, gossiped, or persisted; no new transaction field or type is introduced. floor_gas_used is seeded with the static floor (below) with bal_data_bytes = 0, and both are extended at runtime.
+No gas is reserved or deducted from the execution budget; the derived floor is checked against tx.gas only to ensure the user can pay it if it ends up binding.

-extend_floor MUST be called BEFORE the matching BAL insertion or state mutation.
+meter_bal_data MUST be called BEFORE the matching BAL insertion or state mutation.
 An OutOfGasError aborts the operation before any unpaid BAL byte exists.
+The metered count is a deliberate upper bound on the transaction’s actual BAL contribution (see Reverts and Repeated writes to the same slot); over-counting only raises the floor, never lowers it, so the bound below is never violated.

 Static floor seed